OSGeo/OSGeoLive-doc/doc/quickstart/pycsw_quickstart.rst

 .. image:: /images/projects/pycsw/pycsw_euosme_metadata_input.png
   :scale: 75 %

-After the user has added all the information available, must push the validation button on top of the page, so that a check to be performed for consistency with the INSPIRE directive.
+After the user has added all the information available, they must push the validation button on top of the page, so that a check is performed for consistency with the INSPIRE directive.

 .. image:: /images/projects/pycsw/pycsw_euosme_save_metadata.png
   :scale: 75 %

-After a sucessful validation, the XML file can be saved to the local disk and viewed through a text editor or a browser.
+After a successful validation, the XML file can be saved to the local disk and viewed through a text editor or a browser.

 Loading Metadata